rita-barbosa/LAPR5-2425/docs/sprint-1/1220841/us-5.1.4/readme.md

 - Name
 - Emergency Contact

-A confirmation email must be sent to ensure the changes are legitimate.
+A confirmation email must be sent to ensure changes to sensitive data, such as email, are legitimate.

 Lastly, all the made changes must be be logged for traceability.